 click here for a pdf version of this destination write-up - easier to print - no photos

 This small former British colony has established itself as one of Central America’s prime bird and wildlife destinations.
 From the comfort of some of the world’s top eco-lodges we will explore the rich variety of habitats, including the vast Selva Maya rainforest.
-A low population density coupled with progressive conservation policies have resulted in an incredible 44% of land being protected by way of national parks and biosphere reserves.
+A low population density coupled with progressive conservation policies have resulted in an incredible 44% of land being protected by way of national parks and reserves.
 You are surrounded by nature from the moment you arrive to the time you reluctantly leave.

 Violence played a huge part in Belize’s past; carvings on the Mayan temples tell of human sacrifice, blood letting and wars between rival kings.
 These cultures finally died out with the arrival of the Europeans, and their magnificent temples were lost to the jungle for 500 years.
 We will visit the wonderful sites of Caracol and Lamanai, watching toucans, curassows and a multitude of other birds living in the shadow of the monuments to that great civilisation.
 In stark contrast to its brutal past, this English-speaking country is one of the safest, friendliest and most welcoming places you could wish to visit.
 Many visitors to Belize return time and again.

 There are no direct flights, nor same day connections, from the UK to Belize.
 We have experience of several different routes and have chosen a daytime flight to Atlanta as the best option.
 We will stay overnight at a hotel close to the airport.